Skip to main content

 “Trust the government?”
 Trilochan taunted “Like you?
 Pleasing them by adopting their ways?”

-“Dada the Government has talked of round table conferences with the leaders of these revolutions.
-Many believe that if we help the British when war and uncertainty are looming on their head, they will give us freedom.”
+“Dada, the Government has talked of round table conferences with the leaders of these revolutions.
+Many believe that if we help the British when war and uncertainty are looming over their head, they will give us freedom.”
 Binoy shook his head.

 “Oh, you mean the sons of this country should die for the British Crown in foreign lands rather than for their own motherland.”
 Trilochan snapped.
 “The British are not in a favourable stage if rumours are to be believed of an impending war.”

 “Dada, we saw what happened in 1919.
-Not only the war but the flu pandemic and cholera took away so many lives.
+Not only the war, but also the flu pandemic and cholera took away so many lives.
 So many people around us were gone.
 Nobody wants that.
 But sometimes it is unavoidable.”
 Binoy said, fixing his pipe.

 “Maybe living for it, trying to make it better?”
 Binoy smiled faintly.